 be recognised internationally.
 His sound design and composition for ABC

 Radio National’s adaptation of A Woman in Berlin was shortlisted for the

 2012 Prix Italia, and won a bronze medal at the 2012 New York Festivals

-Recent Sound Designer credits include 33 Variations for Neil GoodingProductions, Our Town for Black Swan Theatre Co and he is currently on tour for the Australian National Tour of HAIR with Peace Productions.
+Recent Sound Designer credits include 33 Variations for Neil GoodingProductions, Our Town for Black Swan Theatre Co and the critically acclaimed, smash-hit Australian Tour of HAIR with Peace Productions.